-The mission of the Fall River Area Chamber of Commerce Foundation., a 501 (C)(3) non-profit organization, is to serve the Fall River Area as a catalyst for developing and facilitating innovative programs, involving the business community in partnership with the education community, to develop our community’s human resources resulting in the improvement of economic opportunities and quality of life for the people of the Fall River Area.
+The mission of the Bristol County Chamber of Commerce Foundation., a 501 (C)(3) non-profit organization, is to serve Bristol County as a catalyst for developing and facilitating innovative programs, involving the business community in partnership with the education community, to develop our community’s human resources resulting in the improvement of economic opportunities and quality of life for the people of Bristol County.

 The easiest way to assist the Chamber Foundation and its important work is to add $10 to your annual membership dues payment.
 The Chamber staff will automatically deposit the additional funds into the specially segregated Chamber Foundation financial account.
-All checks must be made payable to: Fall River Area Chamber Foundation, Inc.
+As we transition to the Bristol County Chamber of Commerce, all checks must be made payable to: Fall River Area Chamber Foundation, Inc.

 Gifts to the Chamber Foundation are 100% tax-deductible as a charitable donation.
 No goods or services are exchanged for this donation.
 If you wish, memorial and honorarium contributions can be acknowledged with a card sent by the Chamber that does not disclose the amount of the gift.
 Acknowledgment of your gift is mailed as quickly as possible.